donairos/donairos/README.md

 # I'm Den Soriano (🎮💻☕❤)

-I'm a 🌏 Web Developer based here in Philippines.
+I'm a 🌏 Web Developer based in Philippines.

 #### Few things about me